Lauuren/ENGL105-Unit3/README.md

 ### The Purpose
 The NC_subset data we created can be used to identify the various health conditions across the state of North Carolina.
-Specifically, locating the number of teen births and visualizing trends throughout the state that can be seen in the data.
+Specifically, locating the number of teen births and visualizing trends throughout different counties in the state and their correlations.

 ![Teen Births Map](https://user-images.githubusercontent.com/65384949/202938157-b37a1e1f-47cd-462d-9f4b-9fe76619a806.jpg)